 When more than 400 senior HR professionals were asked to name the most important skill their employees will need in the next five years, critical thinking ranked the highest.
-In this exciting new keynote, negotiation expert Ed Brodow explains how your organization can import critical thinking to improve all areas of the organization.
+Negotiation expert Ed Brodow explains how your organization can import critical thinking to improve all areas of the organization.
 Benefits of critical thinking: it helps maintain effective leadership, promotes creativity, improves team performance, and enables people of diverse backgrounds to work together.
 Critical thinking forces managers and employees to look at a situation and weigh all possible solutions before coming up with a final answer.

 Ed Brodow debunks the myths of success as he shows your audience how to lead a more personally fulfilling life.
-Based on his critically acclaimed book, Getting a Success Change, Ed argues that balancing the competing aspects of your life is more important than money, fame, status, and power.
+Based on his critically acclaimed book, Beating the Success Trap, Ed argues that balancing the competing aspects of your life is more important than money, fame, status, and power.
 With insight, humor, and self-revelation, he challenges our toxic definition of success: Instead of envying people who have more money or fame, create a balanced lifestyle that fits your own temperament and preferences.
-In this increasingly complicated world, success is the result of taking risks, maintaining a sense of balance, and appreciating the contribution you make to others.
+In this increasingly complicated world, success is the result of taking risks, maintaining a sense of balance, and being true to yourself.
 Your audience will walk away feeling more excited about their jobs and their lives.

 Why Book Ed Brodow?

-Ed Brodow is an internationally renowned expert on the art of negotiation.
+Ed Brodow is the world's top spokesman on the art of negotiation.
 SEC Chairman Harvey Pitt dubbed Ed the "King of Negotiators."
-Forbes Magazine agreed, ranking Ed as one of the nation's leading dealmakers along with Senator George Mitchell and Citigroup CEO Sanford Weill.
-Ed is negotiating consultant to some of the world’s most prominent organizations, including Microsoft, Goldman Sachs, Starbucks, Learjet, Raytheon, Philips, Hyatt, The Gap, Revlon, Zurich Insurance, Mobil Oil, the IRS, and the Pentagon.
-He is the bestselling author of four books including Negotiation Boot Camp: How to Resolve Conflict, Satisfy Customers, and Make Better Deals (Doubleday).
-Ed has been delighting audiences since 1987 with his high energy delivery, infectious humor, and practical ideas on negotiating and success.
+Forbes Magazine agreed, ranking Ed as one of the nation's leading dealmakers.
+Ed is the bestselling author of seven books including the business classic Negotiation Boot Camp: How to Resolve Conflict, Satisfy Customers, and Make Better Deals.